 The first layer of the main features are done.
 Since every dog or cat I paint are a commission, I love the feedback I get from the client from this stage.
 A recent client shared this with tears in her eyes: “This is so exciting!
 It’s like you’re bringing my boy to life on canvas!”

 I sit alone in my studio, and maybe you do as well… and it can be easy to forget the impact and how healing this creative process can be to the pet parents.

 Want to learn more in-depth information on how to paint your pet portrait?
-Click here or the image above to sign up for my free course.
+Check out my on-demand course How to Paint Soulful Eyes.